 6. Regulatory Gaps

-Governments are still catching up with limited oversight of how these tools are deployed.
+Governments are still catching up with limited oversight of how these tools are deployed.[7]
+Some AI tools mislead users, claiming to be licensed therapists.
+We are a platform that is explicitly NOT a therapist.

 Bottom line on risks: Without guardrails, AI in mental health can do harm as easily as it can help.